-In accordance with Local Government Act (LGA), Section 510, the future subdivision of twenty-three (23) lots will trigger the park dedication requirements.
+In accordance with Local Government Act (LGA), the future subdivision will trigger park dedication requirements.
 As the subject property does not meet the City of West Kelowna's criteria for suitable parkland, it is anticipated that cash-in-lieu of park dedication will be required as part of the future subdivision.